-An introduction to surgical technology focusing on selected aspects in the development of surgical technology as a technical profession.
-Topics include professionalism, communication, biomedical science, the biopsychosocial needs of the surgical patient, ethical/legal issues specific to the perioperative setting, patient, and work place safety.
-Prerequisites: (Test scores or ENG 090 or ENG 091 or higher)
+This course introduces surgical technology as a technical profession.
+Topics include professionalism, communication, biomedical science, the biopsychosocial needs of the surgical patient, ethical/legal issues specific to the perioperative setting, and patient and workplace safety.

+Prerequisite: Test scores or ENG 090 or ENG 091 or higher